 Social Media as a Starting Point for Narcissism

 Today, many people may agree that social networks have become fertile ground for people with a penchant for narcissism.
-A study was conducted on the discovery of the relationship between Facebook, and the emergence of narcissism in which the behavior of 100 people were analyzed.
+A study was conducted on the discovery of the relationship between Facebook, and the emergence of narcissism in which the behavior of 100 people was analyzed.
 According to this study, it was revealed that there is the presence of narcissism and low self-esteem among the participants who led the most active online life on the Facebook platform.
 It is likely that such people use social networks to “feed their ego”, as well as to substitute feelings of low self-esteem with an online presence.

 Increased Fatigue and Reduced Stress Tolerance